RocketChat/docs-old/resources/frequently-asked-questions/whatsapp-business-app-faqs.md

 <summary>Can I have more than one number registered?
 Is there a price difference?</summary>

-Yes, you can have more than one number but there isn’t a difference based on the number of numbers bought.
+Yes, you can have more than one number but there isnÃÂ¢ÃÂÃÂt a difference based on the number of numbers bought.

 </details>